Coming

 What does Gateway mean?

-To be all set for the EPA, Learning and Skills Mentor apprentices need to meet these requirements:
+To be all set for Assessment, Learning and Skills Mentor apprentices need to meet these requirements:

-• Completed all workplace learning and off-the-job training as evidence of the potential to demonstrate professional competence in relation to the required knowledge, skills and behaviours (KSBs) of the standard.
-The apprentice should only be recommended for EPA when the employer is confident that the apprentice is occupationally competent and ready to undertake EPA.
+Completed all workplace learning and off-the-job training as evidence of the potential to demonstrate professional competence in relation to the required knowledge, skills and behaviours (KSBs) of the standard.
+The apprentice should only be recommended for Assessment when the employer is confident that the apprentice is occupationally competent and ready to undertake Assessment.

 Fully remote and accessible

-With Elevate, apprentices complete their End Point Assessment (EPA) for the Learning and Skills Mentor Apprenticeship remotely.
+With Elevate, apprentices complete their Assessment for the Learning and Skills Mentor Apprenticeship remotely.
 This flexibility allows apprentices to choose convenient scheduling options, whether during regular office hours or outside them.
-By providing a remote EPA, Elevate ensures that apprentices have the convenience and flexibility they need to succeed.
+By providing a remote Assessment, Elevate ensures that apprentices have the convenience and flexibility they need to succeed.

 Information, advice and guidance